- Latin manuscripts – Clm

-The group of the Codices germanici monacenses (Cgm) includes some 13,000 manuscripts from the 9th century up to the present.
+The group of the Codices germanici monacenses (Cgm) includes more than 13,000 manuscripts from the 9th century up to the present.
 It represents the second-largest collection group following the Latin manuscripts.

-The around 1,450 medieval manuscripts convey an important insight into the range of literature of this time.
+The around 1,460 medieval manuscripts (and nearly 670 medieval manuscript fragments) convey an important insight into the range of literature of this time.
 The Old High German texts form a focal point.
 As one outstanding example, the "gospel harmony" by Ottfried von Weißenburg should be mentioned (Cgm 14, written in Freising at the start of the 10th century).
 An important work from the Old High German or Old Saxon linguistic field is the Bible epic "Heliand" written in alliterative verses (Cgm 25, written in Corvey in the middle of the 9th century).

 However, important German texts of this time are more frequently found as addenda or similar in Latin manuscripts, for example the "Wessobrunn prayer" (Clm 22053) and the "Muspili" (Clm 14098).
 Middle High German courtly epic poetry forms the other focal point.
 In this respect the manuscripts of the "Parzival" (Cgm 19, around 1240 – 1250) and of the "Tristan" by Gottfried von Straßburg (Cgm 51, around 1240 – 1250) merit special mention.
 Also the manuscript A of the "Song of the Nibelungs" (Cgm 34, last quarter of the 13th century) and the "Ottheinrich Bible" (Cgm 8010) dating back to the 15th century are famous.